 Here, <port_number> should be replaced with the Port Number to be used for the registration. <certificate_thumbprint> should be replaced with the thumbprint for the certificate that is to be used for the registration. <random_guid> should be replaced with a random guid in the following format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Unfortunately, it's not a supported scenario.
-If you are trying to load balance requests to CCM service, you should install multiple instances on multiple machines and point clients explicitly to an instance so they can work together.
-If you are trying to load balance other things on a machine and CCM service just happens to be there (like with QDE), move CCM service to a different machine or allow direct connections to the box for CCM.
+Unfortunately, this is not a supported scenario.
+If you are trying to load balance requests to the Chocolatey Central Management service, you should install multiple instances on multiple machines and point clients explicitly to an instance so they can work together.
+If you are trying to load balance other things on a machine and the Chocolatey Central Management service just happens to be there (like with QDE), move the Chocolatey Central Management service to a different machine or allow direct connections to the box for Chocolatey Central Management.

-We want to set up the Chocolatey Central Management service to use a domain account that will have local admin on each box.
+We want to set up the Chocolatey Central Management service to use a domain account that will have local admin privileges on each box.
 Can we do this?

 Yes, absolutely.
 You will pass those credentials through at install/upgrade time, and you will also want to turn on the feature useRememberedArgumentsForUpgrades (see configuration) so that future upgrades will have that information available.
-The remembered arguments are stored encrypted on the box (that encryption is reversible so you may opt to pass that information each time).
+The remembered arguments are stored encrypted on the box (and that encryption is reversible so you may opt to pass that information each time).

 • /Username: - provide username - instead of using the default 'ChocolateyLocalAdmin' user.
 This user should be a local Administrator.